Central government pensions

 The NHS Pension Scheme

-The NHS Pension Scheme (NHSPS) is a multi-employer, unfunded, defined benefit public service occupational pension scheme for employees of the NHS in England and Wales.
+The NHS Pension Scheme (NHSPS) is a multi-employer, unfunded, defined benefit (DB) public service occupational pension scheme for employees of the NHS in England and Wales.
 The scheme rules are set and amended by statutory instrument.

-Members who joined the NHSPS before 1 April 2008 participated in the ‘1995 section’ which provides final salary benefits based on a 1/80th pension and 3/80th lump sum with a normal pension
+Members who joined the NHSPS before 1 April 2008 participated in the ‘1995 section’ which provides final salary

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.